The myth of motivation: why it's not enough to want it and what you can do instead

 You've probably heard it countless times: "You just have to want it!" - say enthusiastically those who believe it all depends on motivation.
 But what happens when the myth of motivation and realise that will alone will get us nowhere?

 Every day in the world of coaching, we meet people who are full of determination, but who are still spinning in the same circle.
 Why does this happen?
-Because motivation, while important, is not at all what we can build our long-term success on.
+Because the motivation - although important - is not at all what we can build our long-term success on.

 What lies behind the myth of motivation?